top of page

 A great way to preserve oranges and cumquats • Photography © Bottle and Brush Studio 2022

 Cooking and preserving citrus in winter is fun!
 Being able to source organic ones is preferable and easier when you live in a climate suitable for their cultivation.
 The best citrus fruits are definitely the ones you can pick from a backyard tree.
 While my little citrus trees are establishing, they are not producing much.
-Luckily, I can ask around for extra lemons, cumquats and oranges, and some people share and sell them at community markets.
-Any type of citrus can be candied in this recipe, but my favourites are cumquats or bitter oranges.
-Just make sure you choose fruits that are free from pesticides as the peel is definitely the best part once cooked and candied.
+Luckily, I can source extra lemons, cumquats and oranges from growers I know or at community markets.
+Any citrus can be candied in this recipe, but my favourites are cumquats or bitter oranges.
+It is best to choose fruits free from pesticides as the peel is the best part once cooked and candied.
 Before cooking, wash the citrus peel well with water and remove any spots with a peeler.
-This recipe can be bottled as a preserve for up to one year but alternatively, you can also keep the citrus slices and syrup separately in the fridge for 2 weeks.
+This recipe can be bottled as a preserve for up to one year, but alternatively, you can keep the citrus slices and syrup separately in the fridge for two weeks.
 Candied citrus can be served with toasted bread or in various recipes.
 They are the main ingredient for my Citrus Mini Cakes and Citrus Duck Confit recipes (to come).
-If you are keen on a “tipsy” flavour, choose your favourite whisky.
+Choose your favourite whisky if you are keen on a “tipsy” flavour.
 I use the Canadian Sortilège, which is a whisky and maple liquor.
-The alcohol will be reduced when boiled, but if you prefer not to add whisky, maple syrup or vanilla extract will be just as delicious!
+The alcohol will be reduced when boiled, but if you prefer not to add whisky, maple syrup, or vanilla extract, it will be just as delicious!

 Citrus candied delight • Photography © Bottle and Brush Studio 2021-23